Picking Lobster Gear For Your Trip

 Flashlight and Gauges

 Lobster hide under ledges and in holes.
 That makes a quality flashlight important to finding these critters in their environment.
-Some divers prefer a streamline and bright light to easily maneuver around under the ledges.
+Some divers prefer a streamlined and bright light to easily maneuver around under the ledges.
 Other divers prefer a larger light.
 It all comes down to personal preference.
 A great addition to a quality dive light to help with lobstering is to add a Mutiny Lobster Gauge to the light.
-With the adjustable hose clamp these lobster gauges are easily put onto any light head from one inch diameter to a five inch diameter.
+With the adjustable hose clamp, these lobster gauges are easily put onto any light head from one inch diameter to a five inch diameter.